 Adjust the settings and click the OK box to save the changes.
 The changes take effect immediately.
-When the backlight timer expires, the display, display backlight and keyboard backlight are all turned off.
+When the backlight timer expires, the monochrome screen is turned off, the color transmissive backlight is dimmed not turned off.

-Note: The display can also be configured to turn off when the vehicle to which the VX6 is mounted is in motion.
+Note: The display can also be configured to turn off when the vehicle to which the VX7 is mounted is in motion.
 This feature required a serial cable connection and is enabled using the Scanner control panel.
-Please see "Screen Blanking" in Chapter 4 "Scanner", for details.
+Please see "Screen Blanking", later in this chapter, for details.